moveit/moveit.ros.org/index.markdown

                     </div>
                     <div class="version-content">
                         <h4>Release notes</h4>
-                        <p>This LTS builds on the latest version of ROS1 and can also build on Ubuntu 16.04.
-Breaking API changes are still accepted.</p>
+                        <p>This LTS builds on the latest version of ROS1 but has had less adoption because it does not run on Ubuntu 16.04.
+This LTS is recommended but it is still in development and breaking API changes are accepted.</p>
                     </div>
                 </div>
                 <div class='col-sm-12 col-lg-6 version-wrapper'>
                     <div class="version-header">
                         <h3>Kinetic LTS</h3>
-                        <span class="label label--green">Recommended</span>
+                        <span class="label label--orange">Maintained</span>
                     </div>
                     <div class="version-date">
                         <p><span>Platforms:</span> Ubuntu 15.10, 16.04</p>